YehyaMn/API-Google-Cloud-BKUP/README.md

 ---------------------------------------------------------------------------------------------------------------------
 **Purpose**

-Workaround for Unsupported Systems: Bypasses the limitation of installing the Google Drive .exe by utilizing the Google Drive API.
+**Workaround for Unsupported Systems:** Bypasses the limitation of installing the Google Drive.exe by utilizing the Google Drive API.

-Automation: Automatically selects the latest file from a designated directory and uploads it to Google Drive.
+**Seamless Authentication:** Uses a browser-based authentication flow to sign in to Google Drive, ensuring compatibility and security.

-Seamless Authentication: Uses a browser-based authentication flow to sign in to Google Drive, ensuring compatibility and security.
+**Automation:** Automatically selects the latest file from a designated directory and uploads it to Google Drive.

 **Features**
 Scans a specified folder for the most recently modified file.